A fall peach dessert that is boozy and sweet.

-- To the cut peaches, add the bourbon, lemon juice, brown sugar, cornstarch, cinnamon and nutmeg.
+Place peaches in a bowl, add bourbon, lemon juice, brown sugar, cornstarch, cinnamon and nutmeg.
 Stir to coat peaches.
 Set aside.

-- Make sure to keep the extra peach liquid out of the pan.
-You can place the peaches in a colander to drain if you would like before putting on crust.
+Make sure to keep the extra peach liquid out of the pan.
+You can place the peaches in a colander to drain if you would like before putting into the crust.

-- stir together the powdered sugar and bourbon and a dash of milk to a consistency that can be drizzled.
+Stir together the powdered sugar and bourbon, with a dash of milk to a consistency that can be drizzled.
 Use a small spoon and drizzle over the bars.

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!Follow my blog with Bloglovin